openshift/openshift-client-python/ansible/roles/openshift_python/readme.md

 Role Name
 =========

-This role exposes the openshift-python module allows you to use python leveraging the openshift-python library directly within ansible playbooks.
+This role exposes the openshift-client-python module allows you to use python leveraging the openshift-client-python library directly within ansible playbooks.

 Requirements
 ------------